alexanderlenders/Mid-level-features/README.md

 This repository contains code for the paper "Investigating the temporal dynamics and modelling of mid-level feature representations in humans" (Karapetian et al., 2025).

+Data for the paper can be found at [https://osf.io/7c9bz/](https://osf.io/7c9bz/).

 For questions about the code or the paper, please email agnessakarapetian@gmail.com.

+Please cite the paper if you use any of the code or data.

 ## **EEG**